 DBGitalia is based in London (UK) but since 2009 DBG has been living in the Langhe, travelling between Barolo & the London headquarters, & building relationships with up & coming producers as well as with more established cantine.
 DBGitalia brings together a ‘family’ of classic fine wine producers with a focus on Piedmont, but also including producers from other regions of Italy.

-Working alongside DBG is Chloe Richards, Vice Presidente DBGitalia London, who is based at the DBGitalia headquarters in London, N16 9BL.
-Chloe manages the day to day operations of the business, and is on hand to give advice & support regarding excellars orders & shipment.
+Working alongside DBG are Chloe Richards and Lucy Barlow, both who are based in the U.K. Chloe and Lucy manage the day to day operations of the business, liaising between Customers and Suppliers, providing advice and support regarding orders & collections.

 Raised unsurprisingly on a diet of Bordeaux, Burgundy & Rhone, & then subsequently gaining further experience as the Berry Bros. & Rudd buyer of Burgundy, Loire, Alsace, Australia, New Zealand, Austria, Germany & South Africa, David Berry Green (DBG)’s interest in Italy’s great wines was piqued during a holiday visit to the Langhe region in the early 1990s.
 He recalls visiting two Barolo producers: one making dense, dark, extracted wine (a so called “modernist”!), the other pale, elegant, perfumed, ethereal wines (a “traditonalist”).
 From that moment he vowed to himself that one day he would unearth more of those beautiful “traditionalist” wines & their like for the benefit of his (UK) customers.
 To introduce them to the truly great wines of Italy.